remon2207/dotfiles/README.md

 ```
 ./arch_setup.sh
 ```
 If it is Ubuntu, use the following command
-Enter the distribution (Ubuntu, Linux-Mint) as the first argument
-Otherwise, do a string search for $1 and replace the script
+Enter the distribution (Ubuntu, Linux-Mint) as the first argument Otherwise, search for $1 in the string and replace it with your distribution
 ```
 ./ubuntu_setup.sh <$1>
 ```